We live in a fast-paced world with constant demands and changes.

 It’s normal to feel overwhelmed from time to time.
 One way to keep you on your feet is self-disciple.

-We asked 18 experts, why is self-discipline important?
+So we asked 18 experts, why is self-discipline important?

 See their top insights below.